The Wasserstein Proximal Gradient Algorithm: Introduction

 \section{Introduction}

 The task of transporting an initial distribution $\mu_0$ to a target distribution $\mu_{\star}$ is common in machine learning.
 This task can be reformulated as the minimization of a cost functional defined over the set of probability distributions.
 Wasserstein gradient flows~\cite{ambrosio2008gradient} are suitable continuous time dynamics to minimize such cost functionals.
 These flows have found applications in various fields of machine learning such as reinforcement learning~\cite{richemond2017wasserstein,zhang2018policy}, sampling~\cite{wibisono2018sampling,durmus2019analysis,bernton2018langevin,cheng2017convergence} and neural networks optimization~\cite{chizat2018global,mei2019mean}.
 Indeed, Wasserstein gradient flows can be seen as the continuous limit of several discrete time machine learning algorithms.
 The analysis of continuous time dynamics is often easier than the analysis of their discrete time counterparts.
 Therefore, many works focus solely on continuous time analyses of machine learning algorithms such as variants of gradient descent ~\cite{taghvaei2018accelerated,wang2019accelerated,chizat2018global,mei2019mean,duncan2019geometry,blanchet2018family}.
-However, as in optimization over Hilbert spaces, the behavior of discrete time algorithms might differ from the behavior of their continuous time limits.
+Besides, although discretized Wasserstein gradient flows have been proposed in the literature~\cite{ambrosio2008gradient,jordan1998variational,maury2011handling,carlier2017splitting,bowles2015weak,wibisono2018sampling}, most of them have not been studied as minimization algorithms.

 In this paper, we focus on the resolution, by a discrete time algorithm, of a minimization problem defined on the set $\cP_2(\sX)$ of probability measures $\mu$ over $\sX = \bR^d$ such that $\int \|x\|^2 d\mu(x) < \infty$.
 More precisely, $\mu_\star$ is defined as a solution to